 - We care about improving the lives of people in our community and treat our clients like family.

 - We have recovered over $1 billion collectively for our clients through commitment, determination and hard work.
-We can take medical malpractice claims to trial in Fairfax County, if necessary.
+We can take medical malpractice claims to trial in Northern Virginia, if necessary.

 - We have more than 40 years of case results supporting our ability to obtain positive verdicts and settlements for clients throughout Virginia, Maryland and D.C.
 Our attorneys have extensive experience in the medical malpractice area of law.

 - We are proud to handle most medical malpractice and personal injury claims on a contingency fee basis.
-Our Fairfax medical malpractice attorneys will only charge you for their services if they succeed in winning your case.
+Our Northern Virginia medical malpractice attorneys will only charge you for their services if they succeed in winning your case.

 Medical malpractice is a tort claim.
 It is a type of personal injury lawsuit that seeks compensation from a defendant for committing a tort while providing medical care to a patient.
 A medical malpractice lawsuit claims that a health care professional, such as a doctor or nurse, breached a duty of care to a patient and caused the patient harm.